 Candidates who are invited to attend before an Interview Board will be required to complete and sign a Garda Vetting Application Form.
-This will, pursuant to the (EU) General Data Protection Regulation (GDPR) (EU 2016/679) and the Data Protection Acts 1988, 2003 and 2018, authorise An Garda Síochána to furnish to the Military Authorities, a statement that there are no convictions recorded against the candidate, or if applicable, a statement of convictions.
+This will, pursuant to the Data Protection Acts 2018, authorise An Garda Síochána to furnish to the Military Authorities, a statement that there are no convictions recorded against the candidate, or if applicable, a statement of convictions.